thecodeteam/vagrant/README.md

 to get started with and learn how data persistence for containers works.

 The `VirtualBox` storage driver that's in REX-Ray, is essentially hot-plugging SATA devices to the Vagrant VMs.
-This enables the persistent volumes for containers to be moved between container enabling container hosts to be immutable and containers to remain non-persistent.
+This enables the persistent volumes to be moved between containers, which allow container hosts to be immutable and containers to remain non-persistent.

 Requirements
 - Vagrant installed